magsther/awesome-opentelemetry/readme.md

 - [What is OpenTelemetry?](https://codeboten.medium.com/what-is-opentelemetry-6a7e5c6901c5) - Blog post about OpenTelemetry and Observability.
 - [Everything You Need to Get Started with OTel](https://last9.io/guides/opentelemetry/)
 - [Last9](https://last9.io/blog/) - Blogs on observability, monitoring, best practices, and OpenTelemetry.
-- [Signoz](https://signoz.io/blog/) - News & updates on observability and application monitoring.
+- [SigNoz](https://signoz.io/opentelemetry/) - Blogs and guides to learn all things opentelemetry in one place.
 - [Taking Distributed Tracing Beyond Monitoring](https://logz.io/blog/finops-distributed-tracing/) - Observability into Your FinOps.
 - [Authenticate your OpenTelemetry Collector using Azure ADAL](https://medium.com/@wtcampos/authenticate-your-opentelemetry-collector-using-azure-45e9419d06e9) - Authentication using Azure ADAL.
 - [Deep Dive into OpenTelemetry for .NET](https://rehansaeed.com/deep-dive-into-open-telemetry-for-net/) - A four part guide how to use how to use OpenTelemetry with .NET.